-You can specify the capacity property to allocate a floating-point percentage values of cluster capacity to a queue.
-The following properties divide the cluster resources between the Engineering, Support, and Marketing organizations in a 6:1:3 ratio (60%, 10%, and 30%).
+Specify the capacity property to allocate a floating-point percentage values of cluster capacity to a queue.
+The following configurations divide the cluster resources between the "engineering", "support", and "marketing" organizations in a 6:1:3 ratio (60%, 10%, and 30%).

-To specify the capacity property based on this example, add the following values for the root queue:
+To specify the capacity property based on the above example, perform the following: